razvan-rosu/personal-website/src/markdown/2018-09-01-technical-trainer-pepinteen-programme-ing-tech-scoala-de-valori/index.md

 ---
 path: '/technical-trainer-pepinteen-ing-tech-scoala-de-valori'
-title: 'Technical Trainer within PepinTeen by ING tech and Școala de Valori'
+title: 'Technical Trainer within PepinTEEN by ING Tech and Școala de Valori'
 date: '2018-09-01T00:00:00.169Z'
 featuredImage: './featured-image.jpg'
 tags: 'mentorship'
 ---

-PepinTeen is a project developed by ING Tech Romania in partnership with Școala de Valori.
+PepinTEEN is a project developed by ING Tech Romania in partnership with Școala de Valori.
 The programme was designed as a blended learning opportunity of IT knowledge with soft skills with the sole purpose of giving teens a boost in their career paths.
 It spanned from September 2018 to June 2019, in 3 cities: Bucharest, Giurgiu and Pucioasa, reaching a total of 150 curious teenagers.